-Female hair loss, on the other hand, usually involves diffuse hair loss that first appears around your part line.
-This can gradually become more severe, resulting in noticeable hair loss and a wider part as a clear pattern of hair loss develops.
+This can gradually become more severe, resulting in noticeable hair loss and a wider (and sadly, even wider) part as a clear pattern of hair loss develops.

 Over time, as hair follicle damage intensifies, a widening part line can develop into a “Christmas tree” pattern, with a wide part line at the front that narrows as it moves towards the back of your scalp.

 Hair loss can present itself in different ways, and not everyone is equally at risk.
 Experts believe that genetics play a significant role in this type of hair loss, and cause some women to be more sensitive to the effects of androgen hormones like DHT than others.

 Females with FPHL may have other symptoms or general signs of hyperandrogenism, such as hirsutism (a.k.a. facial hair), acne, irregular periods, infertility and insulin resistance.
 Polycystic ovary syndrome (PCOS), a type of hormonal abnormality, is also associated with FPHL.